xizhonghua/GreenDC-Summary/papers/GoC06-partition-heteregeous.md

 ### Possible Extensions
 - Extend the problem model by taking the communication overhhead into account.
 As the authors mentioned, in this paper, they assume jobs are independent and neglect the communication overhead.
 - Consider jobs that are of different importance and thus are associated with different number of replicas.
+- As the authors mentioned, we can consider other constraints such as the memory limits of processors, or power consumption.

 ### Questions
 - I am not clear how the constraints in the integer programming could ensure that all tasks meet with their deadline.